garrandall/popular-music-data/tracks/tambourine-eve.md

 ---
 You gotta shake ya ass

-Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an'
+Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin' Shake your tambourine go an'

-Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an'
+Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin' Shake your tambourine go an'

-Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin'
+Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin'

-Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin' Shake your tambourine go an' get yourself a whistlin'
+Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin' Shake your tambourine go and get yourself a whistlin'

 E.V.E. come through in a Maserat
 Throwin' it big like I live in the Taj Mahal